MananShahTR/PantheonFramework-DotNet8/memory-bank/progress.md

 ## What Works
 1. **Core Interfaces**: The foundational interfaces for the framework components are defined and functional.
 2. **Flow Execution**: Basic flow execution via the InMemoryExecutor is working.
+3. **Flow Queue**: Flow queue system for managing pending and in-progress flows is implemented.
-3. **Template System**: Template definition and execution mechanics are implemented.
+4. **Template System**: Template definition and execution mechanics are implemented.
-4. **API Controllers**: Basic API controllers for flow management are in place.
+5. **API Controllers**: Basic API controllers for flow management are in place.
-5. **CLI Tool**: Command-line interface for basic operations is functional.
+6. **CLI Tool**: Command-line interface for basic operations is functional.
-6. **Mock LLM Client**: A mock implementation for testing purposes is available.
+7. **Mock LLM Client**: A mock implementation for testing purposes is available.
-7. **In-Memory Storage**: Basic in-memory storage for flow state is operational.
+8. **In-Memory Storage**: Basic in-memory storage for flow state is operational.
-8. **Sample Applications**: Simple examples demonstrating framework usage are available:
+9. **Sample Applications**: Simple examples demonstrating framework usage are available:
    - ChatApplication: Demonstrates a basic chat interface using the framework
    - SimpleSkill: Shows how to implement a simple skill using the framework

 ## What's Left to Build
 1. **Additional LLM Providers**: Implementations for major LLM services beyond the mock client.
 2. **Advanced Flow Control**: More sophisticated flow control mechanisms (branching, looping, etc.).
+3. **Distributed Queue Implementations**: Develop Redis or other distributed queue implementations for flow management.
-3. **Persistent Storage**: Implementations for durable storage options beyond in-memory.
+4. **Persistent Storage**: Implementations for durable storage options beyond in-memory.
-4. **Enhanced Error Handling**: More comprehensive error handling and recovery mechanisms.
+5. **Enhanced Error Handling**: More comprehensive error handling and recovery mechanisms.
-5. **Observability Features**: Improved logging, metrics, and monitoring capabilities.
+6. **Observability Features**: Improved logging, metrics, and monitoring capabilities.
-6. **Authentication & Authorization**: Security features for the API layer.
+7. **Authentication & Authorization**: Security features for the API layer.
-7. **Documentation**: Complete API documentation and usage examples.
+8. **Documentation**: Complete API documentation and usage examples.
-8. **Advanced Samples**: More complex sample applications demonstrating advanced usage patterns.
+9. **Advanced Samples**: More complex sample applications demonstrating advanced usage patterns.

 ## Current Status
 The framework is in an early developmental stage with the core components functional but requiring refinement.
-Recent work has focused on improving generic type handling in flow execution and fixing related issues in the API controllers.
+Recent work has focused on implementing the flow queue system and improving flow execution.

 Key areas currently being addressed:
+- Flow queue implementation and management
 - Generic type constraints in flow execution
 - JSON serialization/deserialization in API controllers
 - Flow state handling and persistence
+- Concurrent flow execution through the queued executor

 ## Known Issues
 1. **Generic Type Constraints**: Some components have inconsistent handling of generic type constraints.